Circular Design Guide

 Consider the bigger picture.
 The act of zooming in and zooming out through different lenses helps to develop a greater contextual awareness of the system we’re designing within and for.
 It can uncover the root cause(s) of a problem and is a way to continually evaluate the existing and future impacts of design decisions, both positive and negative.

-In a linear economy, design typically happens in isolation, zooming in only to the short-term needs of the business and customer, while externalising the wider social, environmental, and economic impacts.
-In a circular economy, design decisions take into account the system as a whole over a longer period of time.
+In a linear economyAn economy in which finite resources are extracted to make products that are used - generally not to their full potential - and then thrown away ('take-make-waste')., design typically happens in isolation, zooming in only to the short-term needs of the business and customer, while externalising the wider social, environmental, and economic impacts.
+In a circular economyA systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.
+It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials (at their highest value), and regenerate nature., design decisions take into account the system as a whole over a longer period of time.

 One example of zooming in and zooming out to create circular food systems is Connect the Dots.
 This collaborative project provides nutritious food to inhabitants of São Paulo, while supporting regenerative farming systems in surrounding areas, and helping tackle social inequality.